Akhileshdandavati/vision-guided-soft-gripper/README.md

 5. Press `q` in the window to end the session.
 The script closes the camera and PLC connection automatically and prints a summary list of detections with their pressures.

 **Tip:** If you want every frame to update the PLC (not just the first time an item appears), remove the `detected_items` guard in the loop and write on every iteration.

+## Running the Modbus presence detector (`presence_detection_modbus.py`)
+Use this script when you only need a binary "object present" signal instead of class-specific pressures.

+1. Adjust the configuration block at the top of the script:
+   - `MODEL_PATH`: YOLOv8 weights to load.
+   - `CONF_THRESHOLD`: minimum confidence to consider the scene occupied.
+   - `PLC_IP` / `PLC_PORT`: address of your Modbus TCP server.
+   - `PLC_COIL_ADDRESS`: coil that should reflect the detection state.
+   - Set `SEND_TO_PLC=False` to bench-test without a live PLC.
+2. Launch the script with `python presence_detection_modbus.py`.
+3. The console prints when the detection state flips; the coil is only updated on transitions to reduce network traffic.
+4. Press `q` to close the OpenCV window and release the camera.
+The Modbus connection is closed automatically.

 ## Running the UDP demo (`test1.py`)
 1. Set `SEND_TO_ROBOT=True` if you want to transmit detections over the network and specify `ROBOT_IP`/`ROBOT_PORT`.